choatix/Archipelago/worlds/sadx/docs/setup_en.md

   - You can also just simple close steam
 - Some of the emblems don't give me checks
   - Disable the "Steam Achievements Mod" if enabled
+- Some checks or elements of the randomizer are missing
+  - Disable the "Fixes, Adds, and Beta Restores" if enabled
 - Failed to generate the world
   - Try updating your Archipelago mod to the latest version (at least 0.5.0)
   - Try enabling more options in the yaml, being too restrictive will prevent the world from generation